Infrared PEMF Mat Technology Works | The Tech Behind The Benefits

 This part is easy.
 Most mats let you adjust the temperature, usually between 77°F and 158°F (25–70°C).
 Keep in mind that the surface temperature is often 40–50°F lower than the internal setting, so it feels warm, not scorching.
 It is good to know that they need time to reach their optimal operating temperature.
 This can vary from 15-60 minutes.

-You won’t sweat buckets like in a sauna, but the heat is ideal for relaxing tight muscles, soothing joints, and supporting circulation.
+You won’t sweat buckets like in a sauna, but the heat is ideal for relaxing tight muscles, soothing joints, improving circulation, reducing stress, and supporting better sleep [1].
+These are just some, there are more benefits of infrared therapy to explore 👉 Infrared Sauna Benefits.

 Tip: For longer sessions (like when lying on your bed or sofa), stick to low-to-medium heat.
 It’s gentler on the skin and still delivers great results.